Poem-2 Fire and Ice, 10th-Eng

 *4. What does ‘desire’ mean?*

-Ans. man’s passions and violence
+Ans.
+'Desire means man’s passions and greed

 *5. What is ice a symbol of?*

 Ans.
-Ice is a symbol of hatred
+"Ice' is a symbol of hatred

 *6. What is ‘fire’ a symbol of?*